 Eighty-seven men completed self-reports to assess their toxic masculinity levels.
 Each participant brought another informant who knew them well to complete the same measures.
 Consistent with past research, self-reports of toxic masculinity were predictive of men using aggression and violence as coping mechanisms.
-Other-informant reports were not predictive of coping
+Other-informant reports were not predictive of coping styles in men.
+Future research should examine ways that multiple informants could be used to assess outcomes in men who are often stoic and guarded.

-POSTER 25MANYNUMBERS: A MULTI-SITE COLLABORATION ON EARLY CHILDHOOD NUMERACY
+MANYNUMBERS: A MULTI-SITE COLLABORATION ON EARLY CHILDHOOD NUMERACY